-South Piedmont Community College subscribes to the “open door” policy as set by the North Carolina Community College System.
-The College will admit all applicants who are high school graduates or equivalent (GED) or 18 years or older to an appropriate program.
-The College serves all students regardless of race, color, sex, creed, national origin, age or disability.
+South Piedmont Community College subscribes to the “open door” policy established by the North Carolina Community College System.
+The College will admit all applicants who:

 For enrollment in associate degree programs and all health programs, SPCC will accept transcripts only from secondary (public, private, home school) and post-secondary institutions that are regionally or nationally accredited by an agency approved by the U.S. Department of Education and/or recognized by the North Carolina Department of Public Instruction.

 Students who graduate from non-accredited or non-recognized secondary institutions may enroll at SPCC, take the College Placement Test (CPT), and may be admitted into some diploma or certificate programs; however, those students may not qualify for financial aid.
 These students may opt to obtain a high school equivalency, i.e, GED, which will make them eligible for all SPCC programs.

 If you are applying to a SPCC Health Program, please refer to the Health Programs Admissions Requirements for the admissions requirements for that specific program.

 Students interested in pursuing a program of study/major MUST complete all admissions requirements prior to first-time enrollment.
 Once all admission requirements listed below are complete, the student will be moved to his/her program of study and may receive financial aid if eligible.
 Anyone wishing to register for classes prior to completing his/her admissions file may do so as a Special Credit student.
 Special Credit students are not eligible for financial aid.
 To ensure your financial aid is in place, make sure your admissions file is completed at least two weeks prior to registration

 1) Complete the SPCC Application for Admission.